lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 directory (log_dir) and tag the release with the defined version. if a maven_central_url is given artifact will be pushed there as well.

-example of a projects release file
+example of a projects release file:

 .. code-block:: bash